ecann07/Engineering_4_Notebook/README.md

 ![image](https://user-images.githubusercontent.com/60944377/153432238-b6f138c4-841d-47d6-9eda-572cd5d5c6f9.png)

 ### Assembling bricks
-I used the assemly tools including to snap to tool to use different configurations of the lego brick I made to make a duck with them
+I used the assemly tools including to snap to tool to use different configurations of the lego brick I made to make a person with them
 ![image](https://user-images.githubusercontent.com/60944377/154092904-646d9611-80ae-4819-83aa-1f79b4a90e69.png)

 ### Instrucion Manual